ISEL-STRESSES/Gomoku-Web/docs/API-doc.md

 #### Get Home

-Retrieves basic information or status of the Gomoku API.
+Retrieve basic information or status of the Gomoku API.

 - **URL:** `/api/`
 - **Method:** `GET`